Weather Channel co-founder John Coleman provided evidence that convincingly refutes the concept of anthropogenic global warming.

 This form of protest might have seemed all the more surprising given that the Weather Channel’s co-founder has long disputed the concept of anthropogenic global warming.

-John Coleman is a former television weather forecaster who worked in that field for over six decades, at a number of different TV stations across the U.S., until he suddenly retired from his last job at
+John Coleman, who passed away in January 2018, was a former television weather forecaster who worked in that field for over six decades, at a number of different TV stations across the U.S., until he suddenly retired from his last job at

 John Coleman also became, in later years, an outspoken critic of the global warming issue, stating that his epiphany came while he was viewing a football game in 2007:

 The Eagles were playing the Cowboys in Philadelphia on Sunday Night Football, and as a gesture of environmental awareness — it was “Green is Universal” week at NBC-Universal — the studio lights were cut for portions of the pre-game and half-time shows.
 Coleman, who had been growing increasingly skeptical about global warming for more than a decade, finally snapped.
 “I couldn’t take it anymore,” said.
 “I did a Howard Beale.”

 In November 2007 Coleman penned a widely-reproduced essay in which he labeled global warming “the greatest scam in history” and “a manufactured crisis,” and he delivered a speech in that same vein to the